FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Conclusions and Future Work

-Two main limitations remain.
+\updatedSecond{In the MSE comparison test in Section~\ref{sec:single_mass_spring}, we compared the MSE of Neural Network learned field mismatch and the error of numerical differentiation in the same setting.
+The result shows that the error of Neural Network learned field mismatch is dominated by the error of numerical differentiation.
+This suggests that with accurate acceleration calculated by numerical differentiation, FNODE is able to achieve good accuracy without numerical integrator in training process.}

+\updatedText{There are several limitations of the approach which we stopped short of addressing and thus are deferred to future work.
 First, FNODE relies on accurate acceleration estimates from trajectory data; both FFT and FD methods can suffer from noise and, in the case of FFT, Gibbs artifacts.
+Further work should be carried out to investigate the sensitivity of the approach to the choice of differentiation scheme.
 Second, integration error compounds over time, reducing long-term accuracy in chaotic systems such as the double pendulum.

-Future work should address the two main limitations noted above.
-One direction is developing noise-resilient methods for estimating accelerations from sparse or imperfect data.
-Another is reducing long-term error growth, for example by embedding physical constraints or conservation laws into training or integration.
-Extending FNODE to higher-dimensional, contact-rich multibody systems would further broaden its impact in engineering applications.
-Beyond multibody dynamics, applying FNODE ideas to PDE-governed systems, integrating uncertainty quantification, and exploring closed-loop control contexts are promising avenues.
+However, even when this is the case, the proposed approach still yields accurate predictions for short-term and intermediate-term horizons, a key requirement for controls applications. }